BurAndBY/WebStick/README.md

 - Single admin session (cookie), due to limit in runtime memory (i.e. If you try to login from 2nd browser, the first browser will automatically logged out)

+## Getting the Hardware
+You can place order at PCB printing service provider like [JLCPCB](https://bit.ly/3MBIWip) or get one from my [Tindie Store](https://www.tindie.com/products/tobychui/instant-webstick-a-usb-stick-web-server/)

 ## License

 Backend Code (Arduino): MIT License